stgiga/UnifontEX/README.md

 Ninth: You have more characters to work with for the purposes of Unicode art, especially when doing animated Unicode art, especially when you are dealing with more than just BW.
 There's more characters to derive brightness values from.

-Tenth: You can view even the most esoteric Kaomoji (Japanese emoticons that *aren't* emoji, such as the famous table flip one), including the ones that DO use emoji in them.
+Tenth: You can view even the most esoteric Kaomoji (Japanese emoticons that *aren't* emoji, such as the famous table flip one `(╯°□°）╯︵ ┻━┻`), including the ones that DO use emoji in them, like `(❤ω❤)`.

 Eleventh: You gain more types of enclosed letters.